-The work of GAPS is coordinated by our staff and member organisations, and overseen by our advisory board and management committee.
+The work of GAPS is coordinated by our staff and member organisations, and overseen by our Management Board and Advisors.

-Hannah Bond is Director of Gender Action for Peace and Security (GAPS).
+Hannah Bond (@h_rbond ) is Director of Gender Action for Peace and Security (GAPS).
 Hannah has worked with CSOs and government in the UK and Global South.
-In the early stages of her career, Hannah worked for the Women’s National Commission, focusing on violence against women.
-She has since worked for humanitarian and development NGOs in the UK and Global South and for the British Embassy in Addis Ababa where she worked on Ethiopia, Djibouti and Somaliland.
+In the early stages of her career, Hannah worked for the UK Women’s National Commission, focusing on violence against women.
+She has since worked for humanitarian and development NGOs in the Europe and Sub-Saharan Africa and for the British Embassy in Addis Ababa where she worked on Ethiopia, Djibouti and Somaliland.
 Hannah lived and worked for six years in Ethiopia, where she specialised in conflict, gender, human rights, community-based development and economic empowerment.
-Hannah focused on conflict and gender in her master’s degree at King’s College London.
+Hannah focused on conflict and gender in her Master’s degree at King’s College London.

 Baroness Fiona Hodgson of Abinger CBE